The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 The Wet Season – or Monsoon Season – lasts from May until October.
 And, when it rains…it pours!
 But, while rainstorms are heavy, they are often short lived.

-Rainy Season Visits
+Rainy Season Visits to Thailand

 Best Time To Travel to Thailand

 Many people claim the best time to visit Thailand is during the Dry Season.
-However, when determining the best time to go to Thailand, we think visitors should consider more than just the weather.
+However, when determining the best time to go to Thailand, we think you should consider more than just the weather.

 Tourism in Thailand – especially on the coast and islands – is very seasonal.
 Flight routes and ferry schedules are highly impacted by the season (some routes stop running altogether in the Wet Season), which can make getting around more difficult.
-On the flip side, crowds are thin and hotel rates are often reduced to half of what they charge in the High Season (a.k.a.
+On the flip side, crowds are thin and hotel rates are often reduced to half of what they charge in High Season (a.k.a.
 Dry Season).

-Before deciding when to go to Thailand, consider all the variables and research routes to ensure you will be able to get to the places you want to see.
+Top Tip: Before deciding when to go to Thailand, consider all the variables and research routes to ensure you will be able to get to the places you want to see.

 Getting To Thailand